 You can prove your good financial history of paying rent on time, and use that as a bargaining chip.
 This is also the best time to request they sweeten the deal (more on that below).

 For almost 3 years, I’ve lived in a small 640 square foot apartment in a not-so great apartment complex.
 All I was interested in, was the location near my job and cheap rent so I could pay off debt.
-My total monthly rent is 19% of my income which is way below the 25% recommended amount.
+My total monthly rent is 19% of my income which is way below the national 25% recommended amount.

 Landlords and apartment managers love tenants who pay their rent a few days early.
 They spend the majority of their resources and time chasing down rent payments.